-I’ve been making Cantuccini for almost as long as I’ve been making gnocchi (15 years?), and it seemed natural to serve these very moreish, twice-cooked Italian biscuits with tea, at my first gnocchi class over the weekend.
-I have to admit I was surprised when everyone wanted the recipe, but as always am very happy to share.
+I’ve been making Cantuccini for almost as long as I’ve been making gnocchi (about twenty years), and it seemed natural to serve these very moreish, twice-cooked Italian biscuits with tea to welcome guests at my first gnocchi class over the weekend.
+I have to admit I was a little surprised when everyone wanted the recipe - and so here it is!

-They’re traditionally made with (and later dunked into) Vin Santo, but it’s become difficult to find and is quite pricey, so I will more often use Grand Marnier which I almost always have on hand (please don’t tell anyone from Prato).Read More
+They’re traditionally made with (and later dunked into) Vin Santo, but that can be difficult to find (and is sometimes quite pricey), so I sometimes use Grand Marnier which I almost always have on hand (please don’t tell anyone from Prato).Read More

 Someone recently called me the 'Queen of Tarts' and I must admit; I've been making more tarts than one might believe lately.
 Once you've mastered a tart shell (and trust me, I only recently did - we can talk about this more soon); I think they're one of the simplest things you can make for dessert when entertaining.
 A quick frangipane topped with seasonal fruit has long been a favourite of mine - it's all done before your guests arrive, and that can only be a good thing.Read More